 .

 Tostones ~ Tostones are made by slicing green plantains and frying until they are this gorgeous golden color.
-The tostones are flattened by a tostonera and then fried again.
+A tostonera flattens the tostones and then fried again.
 Did you get that?
 Tostones are not fried once; they are FRIED TWICE!
-Salt them generously and dip in mayo-ketchup (see below).
+Salt them generously and dip them in mayo-ketchup (see below).
 These heavenly little delicacies are a family favorite.

 Puerto Rican Food.